kajott/adventofcode/PythonCodeGolfHints.md

 ## Embrace functional programming

 One of the things that make Python such a useful language is the combination of imperative, object-oriented and functional approaches.
-This can also be used to great effect when golfing; generator expressions, list comprehensions, `map`/`filter`/`reduce`, `sorted`/`enumerate`, `min`/`max`/`sum` and `any`/`all` are very useful tools!
+This can also be used to great effect when golfing; generator expressions, list comprehensions, `map`/`filter`/`functools.reduce`, `sorted`/`enumerate`, `min`/`max`/`sum`/`math.prod` and `any`/`all` are very useful tools!

 Some experimentation is needed: Sometimes `map` is the right way to do things, sometimes an equivalent list comprehension is shorter. <br>
 `filter` is rarely worthwile, because unless the filter condition is just a function call with no parameters other than the value in question, the combination `filter(lambda x:[...],D)` is longer than `[x for x in D if [...]]`. <br>
-For similar reasons, `reduce` is only worthwile when there's actually a (non-trivial) reduction function or the number of items isn't known beforehand.
-For example, to compute the product of numbers in a list, `reduce(lambda a,b:a*b,X)` is only shorter if there's an unknown or too large number of items; for up to five items, `a,b,c,d,e=X;a*b*c*d*e` is shorter.
+For similar reasons, `reduce` is only worthwile if the `functools` module is imported anyway, **and** when there's actually a (non-trivial) reduction function or the number of items isn't known beforehand.